cap-js/docs/node.js/cds-log.md

 During development, we want concise, human-readable output in the console, with clickable stack traces in case of errors.
 You should not be overloaded with information that is additionally obfuscated by a bad rendering.
 Hence, [console.log()](https://nodejs.org/api/console.html#console_console_log_data_args), that makes use of [util.format()](https://nodejs.org/api/util.html#util_util_format_format_args) out of the box, with raw arguments is a good choice.

-The *plain log formatter* does exactly that, prepending the list of arguments with `[<module> -]`.
+The *plain log formatter* -- the default in non-production environments -- does exactly that, prepending the list of arguments with `[<module> -]`.
 The following screenshot shows the log output for the previous warning and rejection with the plain log formatter.

 ![The screenshot is explained in the accompanying text.](./assets/plain-formatter-output.png)